-Recent supply chain disruptions have underscored the need for the supplier's commitment to supply products, but the level of commitment pose.
-If a company needs to disclose in agreements varies.
+Recent supply chain disruptions have underscored the need for the supplier's commitment to supply products, but the level of commitment in agreements varies.
 Companies should negotiate to include a hard obligation not only to meet the forecasted amount, but to meet a reasonable increase.
-Companies should also consider requiring a safety stock of ingredients, a transfer or escrow ofmanufacturingknow-how, and preferential treatment if the supplier is unable to supply products to its customers generally.
+Companies should also consider requiring a safety stock of ingredients, a transfer or escrow of manufacturing know-how, and preferential treatment if the supplier is unable to supply products to its customers generally.